 SELECTED AWARDS AND RECOGNITIONS

 2019.
-Honorable Mention for the Excellence in Faculty Mentoring, recognized by the Provost Office, Kent State University.
+Honorable Mention for Excellence in Faculty Mentoring Award, recognized by the Provost Office, Kent State University

 2019.
-Best Presentation Award, awarded by the IEDRC, at 2019 6th International Conference on Advances in Management Sciences in Milan, Italy.
+Best Presentation Award, awarded by the IEDRC, at 2019 6th International Conference on Advances in Management Sciences, Milan, Italy

 2018.
-Educators for Socially Responsible Apparel Practices (ESRAB) 2018 Teaching Award, presented for a paper titled, “Re-Design fashion project based on the eco-tech concept: Using a problem-based learning approach,” co-authored by Kyung-Hee Choi and Jihyun Kim, at the 2018 ITAA Annual Conference in Cleveland, OH.
+Educators for Socially Responsible Apparel Practices (ESRAP) 2018 Teaching Awardat the 2018 ITAA Annual Conference in Cleveland, OH

 2017.
-Distinguished Achievement in Research or Creative Activity Award, presented by College of the Arts, Kent State University, Kent, OH.
+Distinguished Achievement in Research or Creative Activity Award, presented by College of the Arts, Kent State University

 2010.
-Paper of Distinction Award in Consumer Behavior Track, the 67th Annual Conference of International Textile and Apparel Association (ITAA), Montreal, Canada, with J. H. Chen-Yu and H.-L. Ling
+Paper of Distinction Award in Consumer Behavior Track, the 67th Annual Conference of International Textile and Apparel Association.

 2008.
 Excellence in Research and Creative Scholarship Award, awarded by the College of Liberal Arts and Human Sciences, Virginia Tech.

 2005.
-Highly Commended Paper Award, Emerald Literati Network Awards of Excellence, with J. H. Park
+Highly Commended Paper Award, Emerald Literati Network Awards of Excellence.